 my journey

-In this life, my path is dedicated to remembering: retrieving, restoring, and embodying this power, giving it form in art and ritual, and guiding others on their own path of remembrance.
+In this life, my path is dedicated to remembering: retrieving, restoring, and embodying this power, giving it form in art and ritual, and guiding others on their own path of remembrance

 I lost my footing and had to learn to trust again: in myself and in life.
+Long COVID brought my body to a definitive standstill.
+What felt like a physical collapse proved in hindsight to be a necessary ‘death’ in the cycle of my life.

 Long before I met others who practice ceremonial tattooing, I was already intuitively following this path.